mounicasirineni/pm-intelligence-digest/README.md

 **2. Summarize** — `services/summarizer.py:summarize_item` sends each article to Claude Sonnet with a strict prompt: extract 3–5 bullets ordered most-specific-to-most-abstract, and label the article on `confidence` (how grounded the bullets can be in the content body), `pm_relevance_score`, `company_maturity`, and `scope`.
 The prompt enforces source fidelity, qualifier preservation, and a contradiction mandate so complicating bullets can't be silently dropped.

 **3. Synthesize** — `services/synthesizer.py:synthesize_trends` is the architecturally interesting step.
-Summarized items are filtered and then **partitioned** into two pools by routing eligibility.
+Summarized items are filtered (dropping low-confidence, low-relevance, and established-company-in-startup-disruption items) and then **partitioned** into two pools by routing eligibility.
 One Claude call sees only the *What's Shifting* pool and produces the cross-source trend paragraphs plus the Interview Angle.
 A second call sees only the *dedicated-section* pool and produces Company Watch, Startup Radar, and PM Craft.
 Because each call's context is partitioned, the model literally cannot cite across sections — routing is enforced structurally, not by prompt instruction.
-A battery of deterministic post-processors then runs: routing canaries that should stay silent forever, a Company Watch source-integrity check that clears any entry citing the wrong company, a theme audit, a date-in-the-past detector, and a split-implication heuristic.
+A battery of deterministic post-processors then runs: a source-concentration warning, a multi-thread / single-thesis check on Company Watch entries, a date-in-the-past validator that scans every paragraph, a cross-paragraph coherence check (same source cited in multiple company entries), two routing canaries that should stay silent forever given the partitioning, a Company Watch source-integrity check that clears any entry citing a non-`company_strategy` source or the wrong company, a PM Craft source-integrity check, a split-implication detector on closing sentences, and a theme audit that flags when one theme anchors more than one What's Shifting paragraph.

 **4. Persist** — `services/cache.py:save_digest` writes the synthesis, per-theme item map, and fetch metadata to SQLite, one row per date.
 An in-memory cache in `main.py` fronts it so page loads don't hit disk.

-**5. Evaluate** — `services/evaluator.py:run` computes two things.
-The deterministic **guardrails** (`pipeline_funnel`, `pm_relevance`) walk the 5-stage funnel from sources active → fetched → confident → relevant → utilized.
-The **quality scores** use a separate Claude Haiku model as a judge, scoring every paragraph on coherence, insight depth, and citation support, plus a topical-breadth score for What's Shifting as a whole.
+**5. Evaluate** — `services/evaluator.py:run` runs immediately after persistence on a force-refresh.
+It computes two things.
+The deterministic **guardrails** (`pipeline_funnel`, `pm_relevance`) walk the 5-stage funnel from sources active → fetched → confident → relevant → utilized, where "utilized" is resolved against the actual `source_indices` cited in the synthesis output, not against the filtered pool.
+The **quality scores** use a separate Claude Haiku model as a judge, scoring every What's Shifting paragraph, Company Watch entry, and Startup Radar bullet on coherence, insight depth, and citation support, plus a whole-section topical-breadth score for What's Shifting, an insight-depth score for PM Craft, and a relevance score for the Interview Angle.
+Paragraph-level judge calls run concurrently via `asyncio.run_in_executor`.
 Sections that produced no output are excluded from both the score and the weight denominator, so the 0–100 overall score stays comparable across days.
-Eval rows are stored alongside the digest in the same SQLite file.
+Eval rows are written to an `evals` table in the same SQLite file.

-**6. Serve** — `main.py` exposes `/`, `/<YYYY-MM-DD>`, `/history`, and `/evals`. `templates/index.html` renders the brief with inline citations, an expandable Source Details panel split into *utilized* vs *filtered out with reason*, and a visible quality-score bar that links to the evals dashboard.
-An APScheduler cron triggers the full pipeline daily at the configured time.
+**6. Serve** — `main.py` exposes `/`, `/<YYYY-MM-DD>`, `/history`, `/evals`, and `/refresh`. `templates/index.html` renders the brief with inline citations, an expandable Source Details panel split into *utilized* vs *filtered out with reason* (Low Confidence / Low Relevance / Not Selected, categorized in the template itself from the synthesis output), and a visible quality-score bar that links to the evals dashboard.
+An APScheduler cron in `_start_scheduler_if_needed` triggers the full pipeline daily at the configured timezone-aware hour; a process-level in-memory cache (`_CACHE`) fronts SQLite so page loads don't re-read disk.

 ### What the brief produces

 - **What's Shifting** — 4–5 cross-source insight paragraphs with inline `[n]` citations, distributed across AI & technology, market behavior, consumer behavior, regulation & policy, and design & UX.
 No single theme is allowed to anchor more than one paragraph.
 - **Interview Angle** — one specific debatable claim a PM should walk in prepared to defend, anchored to a source already cited in What's Shifting.
 - **PM Craft Today** — the single most actionable craft insight, drawn exclusively from product_craft or design_ux sources.
-- **Company Watch** — strategic signal for nine named companies, sourced exclusively from first-party feeds with a deterministic integrity check.
+- **Company Watch** — strategic signal for nine named companies (Google, Microsoft, Apple, Meta, Amazon, Netflix, NVIDIA, OpenAI, Anthropic), sourced exclusively from that company's own first-party feed with a deterministic integrity check that clears any entry citing the wrong company.
 - **Startup Radar** — 2–3 early-stage moves with a named "so what"; established companies are filtered out regardless of feed tag.
 - **Source Details** — every underlying article with its insight bullets, split into what the synthesizer actually cited vs. what it saw and rejected.